AdobeDocs/campaign.en/help/v8/start/audiences.md

 ## Active profiles {#active-profiles}

 An active profile is a profile that customer has attempted to communicate with during the past 12 months via any channel.

+According to your contract, each of your Campaign instances is provisioned with a specific amount of active profiles that are counted for billing purposes.
+Please refer to your latest contract for reference on number of purchased active profiles.
+Learn more in [Adobe Campaign product description](https://helpx.adobe.com/legal/product-descriptions/adobe-campaign-managed-cloud-services.html){target="_blank"}.

 You can monitor the number of active profiles on your instance directly from Campaign Control Panel.
 For more on this, refer to the [Control Panel documentation](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/active-profiles-monitoring.html){target="_blank"}.

 The following guardrails and limitations apply:

 * A profile that has been targeted by several deliveries is counted only once.
 * Profiles targeted in the context of Social marketing on X (Twitter) are not taken into account as active profiles.
 * The count is based on the recipient primary key.
 As a consequence, if a profile is present in two different recipient tables, it can be counted twice as an active profile.

->[!NOTE]
->
->According to your contract, each of your Campaign instances is provisioned with a specific amount of active profiles that are counted for billing purposes.
-Please refer to your latest contract for reference on number of purchased active profiles.
-Learn more in [Adobe Campaign product description](https://helpx.adobe.com/legal/product-descriptions/adobe-campaign-managed-cloud-services.html){target="_blank"}.

 ## Privacy and consent{#privacy-and-consent}